kvadityasrivatsa/mern_stack_dev/README.md

-# mern_stack_dev
-Welcome to MineCart™!
+# Welcome to MineCart!

-Ever felt you wanna order your college supllies but they are too costly for the small number of products you want?
-We present to you, MineCart™, a college-wide e-commerce application.
+Ever felt you wanna order your college supllies but they are too costly for the small number of items you want?
+We present to you, MineCart, a college-wide e-commerce application.
-Its sole goal: to get people who want to buy similar products, to order a single shipment to reduce per item price.
+Its sole goal: to get students who want to buy similar products, to order a single shipment to reduce per item price.

 Although still under development, given below is the current structure of the application.